Frequently Asked Questions

 When does offensive behavior become harassment?

 A key question in evaluating reports of harassment is whether the behavior that’s described goes beyond being offensive to also being harassment.
-Regardless, we address the report seriously and provide resources and follow-up.
 The difference is that offensive behavior, by itself, is not a violation of Berklee’s policy.
 That does not make offensive behavior okay, but it does involve a different response.
+We will address the report seriously and provide resources and follow-up.
 The institution has many ways to address behavior that is separate from the equity process.
 Some matters can be addressed through the Office of Community Standards and Conflict Resolution or through Human Resources.

 To determine whether reported incidents are only offensive or are also harassment, we consider the totality of the situation, with these key questions in mind: